CanadianADLlab/UnityXRTools/README.md

 <br><br>

 An overview of the scripts
-I'm gonna break down the scripts here and explain all the variables that you can change via the inspector.
+I'm going to break down the scripts here and explain all the variables that you can change via the inspector.

 <h1>Input</h1>